QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 ## Test Kubernetes

-### Use client node
+### Log in the cluster

-To test Kubernetes cluster, end user could access client node, click 'vnc' icon on client node
+In order to avoid operation trouble, we only open client node to end user currently which pre-configured everything for user to manage the cluster.
+Please click 'vnc' icon on client node as shown below.

 ![](screenshot/client.png)

 Login as root/k8s and run commands as below:

 ```shell
 kubectl get pods --all-namespaces
 ```

-which will return all Pods with status to show if the cluster runs normally.
+which returns all Pods with status to show if the cluster runs normally.

 ```shell
 kubectl get service --all-namespaces